-For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have been and continue to be, poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
+For over 100 years the residents of Northport, a small town in northeast Washington near the Canadian border, have been and continue to be poisoned by the heavy metal toxins released by Teck Cominco, a smelter in Trail B.C.
 Canada.

 Teck Cominco (now known as Teck) is one of the world’s largest lead and zinc smelting plants in the world.
 Since 1906 the smelter’s processing of ore concentrates produce lead, zinc, cadmium, sulfuric acid and a number of other products.
-The waste, or discharge, from this process is released in two ways; water and air.
+The waste, or discharge, from this smelting process is released in two ways; water and air.

-The population of Northport is, and has been, stable at around 310 people in town and approximately 125 living just outside the town limits.
+The population of Northport is, and has been, stable at around 310 people in town and approximately 65 living just outside the town limits.
 It is a rural community that utilizes the river not only for livelihood but for recreation as well.
-The farmers and ranchers irrigate their crops and water their livestock with the river water; the children grow up learning to water ski and swim in the river, especially in the swimming holes.
+The farmers and ranchers irrigate their crops and water their livestock with the river water; the children grow up learning to swim in the river, especially in the swimming holes.
 The swimming holes, or pot holes, are pools of river water that overflow into deep recesses of the land.
 The recessed area fills up with river water and the water becomes warm due to the heat of the summer sun.
 40 years ago these warm pools of water became the perfect place for children to splash, swim and spend a good portion of their summer days in.
-It also became the perfect place for the slag from the river water to settle to the bottom, sides and around the “swimming hole”.
+It also became the perfect place for the slag from the river water to settle to the bottom, banks, and adjacent area around the “swimming hole”.
 As the children would spend endless summer days enjoying the river and the swimming holes they didn’t know they were slowly being poisoned by the toxins a smelter, three miles upstream, had carelessly released over decades.

 Today the children of Northport know not to swim in the river.
-Their parents have warned them and not only have they heard the stories of the toxins in the river, some of them have witnessed the effects first hand.
+Their parents have warned them and not only have they heard the stories of the toxins in the river, some have witnessed the effects first hand.
 Watching one or both of their parents suffer from a debilitating auto immune disease and sadly, despite the care their parents took to protect them, some of these children are already suffering from an auto immune disease of their own.

 The second route of contamination is from the air.
 The smelter has two smoke stacks in which the smoke from the smelting process is released.
-This air is full of particulate matters, which are microscopically small pieces of matter containing heavy metal toxins.
+This air is full of particulate matter, which are microscopically small pieces of matter containing heavy metal toxins.

-THE SMELTER, THE EPA & THE DOH
+THE SMELTER, THE EPA & THE CROSS BORDER LITIGATION

 Teck recently released a statement promising to take every action necessary to clean up what they regret their industrial discharge had done to the environment and upper Columbia River.
 I hope their future actions speak volumes to the amount of regret they have towards the impacts they have caused on our land and to innocent people’s lives.